krivard/codalab-worksheets-wiki/User_Running-a-Competition.md

 1. At the top of the page, click **My CodaLab**.
 This will take you to the dashboard.
 1. Click the **Competitions I'm Running** tab.
 1. Click the **Delete** button for the competition you want to delete.
 You will be prompted to confirm the deletion.
+**NOTE:** If you have previously published the competition, you will need to un-publish the competition first.
+See [Un-Publishing a Competition](#un-publishing-a-competition).